 The Refuge has 191 acres of tideflats in the Nisqually estuary open to boat access waterfowl hunting.
 Hunting is permitted seven days a week during State waterfowl hunting season dates.
 State hunting license requirements apply and no additional Refuge permit is necessary.

 The Visitor Center includes a Nature Shop, an information desk run by volunteers, a view of the freshwater marsh, and interpretive exhibits.
 It is open Wednesday through Sunday, from 9:00 a.m. to 4:00 p.m., but closed Thanksgiving, Christmas, and New Year's Day.

-The refuge is open daily during daylight hours.
+The refuge trails are open daily during daylight hours.
 Facilities include 4 miles of walking trails, a photo blind, and an observation deck near Twin Barns for wildlife observation and photography.

 The refuge is open daily during daylight hours.
 Visitors must be out of the refuge by sunset.
-The entrance gate will be locked at sunset.
+The entrance gate closes automatically and will be locked at sunset.

 The Visitor Center is open Wednesday through Sunday, from 9:00 a.m. to 4:00 p.m., but closed Thanksgiving, Christmas, and New Year's Day.

 The Environmental Education Center is used by educational groups by appointment only.
 For more information, contact the Environmental Education Coordinator at 360-753-9467.